List of West Ham United F.C. managers: Harry Redknapp

 Redknapp became manager on 10 August 1994.
 His time at West Ham was notable for the turnover of players during his tenure and for the level of attractive football and success which had not been seen since the managership of John Lyall.
 Over 134 players passed through the club while he was manager, producing a net transfer fee deficit of £16 million, even after the £18 million sale of Rio Ferdinand.
 Some, however, were notably successful, such as the signings of Stuart Pearce, Trevor Sinclair, Paolo Di Canio, John Hartson, Eyal Berkovic and Ian Wright.
-Some were expensive, international players who failed at West Ham, such as Florin Raducioiu, Davor Šuker (who earned as much in wages as the revenue gained from one entire stand yet made only eight appearances), Christian Bassila (who cost £720,000 and played only 86 minutes of football), Titi Camara, Gary Charles (whose wages amounted to £4.4 million but made only three starts for the club), Rigobert Song, Paolo Futre and Marco Boogers (a player often quoted as one of the biggest failures in the Premier League).
+Some were expensive, international players who failed at West Ham, such as Florin Raducioiu, Davor Šuker (who earned as much in wages as the revenue gained from one entire stand yet made only eight appearances), Christian Bassila (who cost £720,000 and played only 86 minutes of football), Titi Camara, Gary Charles (whose wages amounted to £4.4 million but made only three starts for the club), Rigobert Song, Paulo Futre and Marco Boogers (a player often quoted as one of the biggest failures in the Premier League).
 His first season in charge saw West Ham fighting the threat of relegation until the last few weeks.
 His third season saw another relegation battle.
 Always willing to enter the transfer market, Redknapp bought in the winter transfer window John Hartson and Paul Kitson who added the impetus needed at the season's end.

 In 1999, the club finished in fifth position, their highest place since 1986.
 They also won the Intertoto Cup to qualify for the UEFA Cup.
 Things started to falter for Redknapp with the sale for £18m to Leeds United of Rio Ferdinand in November 2000.
 Redknapp used the transfer money poorly with purchases such as Ragnvald Soma (who cost £800,000 and played only seven league games), Camera and Song.
 Redknapp felt he needed more funds with which to deal in the transfer market.
 Chairman Brown lost patience with Redknapp due to his demands for further transfer funds.
 In May 2001, he left the club following a meeting with Brown and a dispute over the club's potential summer transfer fund.
 His assistant Frank Lampard, Sr., also left, making the sale of his son Frank Lampard, Jr., inevitable; in the summer of 2001, he joined Chelsea for £11 million.